sophon-crypto/fairstaking1kv/1kv-mst.md

  1KV-MST can provide the dashboard to show the information about validators about norminator-soources types (from WEB3, from SSP or from others) and some other raw information about commision-rate.
 All the information would be organized from the nominator-side-view.

+  The whole project will be split into 2 stages.
+In this stage we just implement the 1kv for kusama.
+After 1KV-MST can be online we will review the design and we should get the real feedback from Stafi project as Staking Service Provider.
+  In the second stage We plan to start the 1kv-mst project for Polkadot when the 1kv-mst for kusama is done immediately and submit the 1KV-MST proposal of new design.

 ## 3. Project Design

 ### 3.1 Interactive API